jnnycn007/pc-nrfconnect-docs/app_development.md

 `npm pack`.

 This command creates a file that you can send to others so that they can [install that app locally](./local_app_installation).
-For example, for the `pc-nrfconnect-boilerplate` app, the file can be named `pc-nrfconnect-boilerplate-0.0.1.tgz`.
+For example, for the `pc-nrfconnect-boilerplate` app, the file will be named `pc-nrfconnect-boilerplate-0.0.1.tgz`.